vikram0123/Arms-Roped-Challenge/README.md

 # Arms-Roped-Challenge
-The first series includes analysis at the binary level: participation in binary examination by the use of IDA Pro and Ghidra tools to understand the architecture and functionalities of the "arms-roped" binary file.
+The first series includes analysis at the binary level: participation in binary examination by the use of Ghidra tools to understand the architecture and functionalities of the "arms-roped" binary file.
 Analysis was conducted at both static and dynamic levels to identify any vulnerability that might arise.
 Tools and Techniques Used: